o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 # output: (bool) Returns True if the component is active
 'IsComponentEnabled'

-# Enable Components on an Entity using a list of component IDs
+# Enable Components on an entity using a list of component IDs
 # input: list of component type IDs
 # output: (bool) Returns True if the operation was successful, False otherwise
 'EnableComponents'

-# Disable Components on an Entity using a list of component IDs
+# Disable Components on an entity using a list of component IDs
 # input: list of component type IDs
 # output: (bool) Returns True if the operation was successful, False otherwise
 'DisableComponents'

-# Remove components from an Entity using a list of component IDs
+# Remove components from an entity using a list of component IDs
 # input: list of component type IDs
 # output: (bool) Returns True if the operation was successful, False otherwise
 'RemoveComponents'